 The memory transceiver and control buffer interface the memory section of the HHC subsystem to the memory bus of a microNOVA CPU.
 The protocols by which the CPU communicates with memory are detailed in the technical reference cited above.
-The starting address of the memory section is $077400_8$ ; any RAM elsewhere in the microNOVA system assigned to addresses $077400_8$ - $077777_8$ is overridden by the HHC memory section and will not return any data in Read or Read-Modify-Write operations.
-When a memory address appears on the bus at the beginning of a memory operation, the address decoder latches the 8 low-order bits of that address if it exceeds $077377_8$ .
+The lowest address in the memory section is 077400_8 ; any RAM elsewhere in the microNOVA system assigned to addresses 077400_8 - 077777_8 is overridden by the HHC memory section and will not return any data in Read or Read-Modify-Write operations.

+When a memory address appears on the bus at the beginning of a memory operation, the address decoder latches the 8 low-order bits of that address.
 If the operation is a memory read, the latched address is presented to the ROM module and driven onto the module's data out lines through the memory transceiver and onto the memory bus.
-When the 8 bits latched lie in the range $160_8 - 177_8$ , the 16 word RAM is also enabled.
-The low-order 4 bits from the address latch select a word from RAM, and it is driven onto the module out lines at the same time as the word retrieved from ROM.
+When the 8 bits latched lie in the range 160_8 - 177_8 , the 16 word RAM is also enabled.
+The low-order 4 bits from the address latch select a word from RAM, and it is driven onto the module data out lines at the same time as the word retrieved from ROM.

-NOTE Those sixteen words in the HHC ROM having the same addresses as the RAM overlay are programmed to return all 1's when read.
-The module is arranged so that the word returned to the processor when both RAM and ROM are read at the same time is the logical AND of the two retrieved words.

 As the 16-bit data word is driven onto the memory bus, the HHC asserts the signal PHIL which disables any RAM in the system having the same addresses as those used by the HHC.
 If the memory operation is a Write operation, the operation takes place normally only if the address lies within the 16 word overlay; otherwise the operation is ignored.
-Because the 16 word overlay is built from bipolar memory, the Refresh operation is ignored.
+Because the 16 word overlay is built from static memory, the Refresh operation is ignored.